-Oligomerization properties of B.a-Lys49-PLA2 were studied by sedimentation velocity (SV) as a function of SDS and protein concentration.
+Oligomerization properties of MT-II were studied by sedimentation velocity (SV) as a function of SDS and protein concentration.
 Sedimentation experiments were performed on a Beckman Optima AUC instrument at the Canadian Center for Hydrodynamics at the University of Lethbridge.
-Samples were measured at 20°C and 55 krpm by UV intensity detection using an An60Ti rotor and standard 2-channel epon-filled centerpieces (Beckman-Coulter, Indianapolis).
-All data were analyzed with UltraScan 4.0 release 6485 [4, 5].
+Samples were measured at 20°C and 55 krpm by UV intensity detection using an An60Ti rotor and standard 2channel epon-filled centerpieces (Beckman-Coulter, Indianapolis).
+All data were analyzed with UltraScan 4.0 release 6485 [10, 11].
 All samples were measured in a 10 mM sodium phosphate buffer containing 50 mM NaCl, pH 7.4.
-Hydrodynamic buffer density (1.0012 g/cm3) and viscosity (1.0065 cp) where estimated with UltraScan [4].
-Sedimentation velocity (SV) data were analyzed as reported earlier [6].
-Optimization was performed by 2-dimensional spectrum analysis (2DSA) [7, 8] with simultaneous removal of time- and radially invariant noise contributions and fitting of boundary conditions.
-Where appropriate, 2DSA solutions were subjected to parsimonious regularization by genetic algorithm analysis [9].
-Diffusion-corrected integral sedimentation profiles were generated with the enhanced van Holde-Weischet analysis [10].
-A further refinement using Monte Carlo analysis [11] was also applied to determine confidence limits for the determined parameters.
-The calculations were carried out on high-performance computing platforms at the Texas Advanced Computing Center and the San Diego Supercomputing Center and on the cluster from the Canadian Center for Hydrodynamics [12].
+Hydrodynamic buffer density (1.0012 g/cm3) and viscosity (1.0065 cp) where estimated with UltraScan [10].
+Sedimentation velocity (SV) data were analyzed as reported earlier [12].
+Optimization was performed by 2-dimensional spectrum analysis (2DSA) [13, 14] with simultaneous removal of time- and radially invariant noise contributions and fitting of boundary conditions.
+Where appropriate, 2DSA solutions were subjected to parsimonious regularization by genetic algorithm analysis [15].
+Diffusion-corrected integral sedimentation profiles were generated with the enhanced van Holde-Weischet analysis [16].
+A further refinement using Monte Carlo analysis [17] was also applied to determine confidence limits for the determined parameters.
+The calculations were carried out on high-performance computing platforms at the Texas Advanced Computing Center and the San Diego Supercomputing Center and on the cluster from the Canadian Center for Hydrodynamics [18].

-2.3 Nuclear Magnetic Resonance:
+2.3 Nuclear Magnetic Resonance: Paul...

-Paul...